ajinkya933/Extracting-text-from-images-using-Google-Vision/README.md

 # Google Vision API

-Here I have extracted Master Airway Bill Number using the Google Vision API and Python.
+Here I have extracted data from text and scanned documents using Google Vision API and Python.
 Please see attached screen shot for example

 1) Install Google Cloud SDK
 2) Generate a authentication key